Quinoa Cakes with Poached Eggs

 - 6 cloves garlic, diced

-- 1 cup seasoned bread crumbs (use gluten free or 1 cup ground oats for gluten free)
+- 1 cup seasoned bread crumbs (use 1 cup ground oats for gluten free)

 - 1 tablespoon olive oil